Critic's Notebook: Top Five Parodies in 'Forbidden Broadway'

 Alessandrini and his co-director, Phillip George, are not averse to easy targets like jukebox musicals, child performers, recycled revivals and Disney.
 But Forbidden Broadway has always been at its best when it's mercilessly specific, as in a reworking of the Nazi anthem from Cabaret, "Tomorrow Belongs to Me," that takes deadly aim at the relentless corporatization of the Great White Way.

-As always, there are more hits than misses, though it's surprising that takedowns of some this season's ripest targets don't quite hit the mark.
+As always, there are more hits than misses, though it's surprising that takedowns of some of this season's ripest targets don't quite hit the mark.

 The Bullets Over Broadway slam, with Susan Stroman (Carter Calvert) and Woody Allen (Marcus Stevens) singing "Let's Misdirect" (to the tune of "Let's Misbehave"), is only halfway funny.
 Likewise the Rocky riff with Sylvester Stallone (Scott Richard Foster) giving diction lessons to his stage successor in the title role, Andy Karl (Stevens) – though the toy boxing ring is a hilarious jab at Alex Timbers' tricked-out staging for the Broadway musical.
 Impersonated by Foster, Neil Patrick Harris' turn as the transgender rocker in Hedwig and the Angry Inch gets a cute obligatory nod but proves a less-than-fertile source of inspiration.